TheJacksonLaboratory/geneweaver-legacy/readme.md

 host you assigned and you should see the GeneWeaver home page.
 They application may require sudo privileges to establish a connection on the given port.

+### Serving Application Requests Through Nginx

+Handling multiple requests using the Flask application alone may result in some performance issues.
+A web server can be used to handle user requests and route those requests to the web app.
+Start by installing nginx:

+	$ sudo yum install nginx

+Serving Flask applications with nginx requires an additional deployment application such as uWSGI:

+	$ pip install uwsgi

+Copy the sample uWSGI config, `uwsgi.ini` to an easily accessible directory such as `/srv/geneweaver`.
+Change the `chdir`, `venv`, and `socket` variables to match your installation directories.
+If you want to change the number of worker processes to spawn, and the number of threads per process, change the `processes` and `threads` variables.

+There is a sample nginx config file in the `sample-configs` directory.
+The default nginx config, typically found in `/etc/nginx` should only require minor edits.
+Copy the custom geneweaver location blocks, `location /` and `location
+@geneweaver` from the sample nginx config to the one in `/etc/nginx`.
+Also ensure that the `uwsgi_pass` variable points to the correct socket location found in the uWSGI config.
+Start the nginx service:

+	$ sudo systemctl start nginx

+Start uWSGI using the given configuration file:

+	$ uwsgi --ini uwsgi.conf

+GeneWeaver should now be accessible using just the server name or IP address;
+all requests are routed through the default HTTP port (80).

 ### Managing GeneWeaver with Supervisor (optional)

 Supervisor is a system management utility that can be used to control the